Derailment: United States

+Incidents over time

+A line chart plotting derailments per year, for both freight and passenger railroad operations in the United States since 1975.

 Causes

 A derailed British Rail Class 165 at London Paddington station.
 The train moved over a set of catch points which caused the derailment.
 After derailing, the rear of the train hit an overhead line stanchion, severely damaging the driver's side of the front coach.

 Derailments result from one or more of a number of distinct causes; these may be classified as: